Skjoldrun/Skjoldrun.github.io/docs/csharp/dependency-injection.md

         public void ExampleMethod()
         {
-            _logger.LogInformation("this method does something interessting ...");
+            _logger.LogInformation("this method does something interesting ...");
         }
     }
 }